go2scope/MM-storage-api/README.md

 ```

 ## Storage Device API
-This will be determined after the MMCore API is complete.
-The device API will mostly mirror the MMCore API, plus some calls to insert pixel data.
+We will determine the Storage Device API after the MMCore API is complete.
+The device API will mostly mirror the MMCore API, plus some calls for internal use to insert pixel data.
 MMCore must treat the storage device appropriately to provide efficient data transfers behind the API.

 Storage Device API is not visible to the application (user-client), so we will treat it as an MMCore implementation detail.